 Rangoon

+Fall of Rangoon.
 When war broke out, Rangood was protected by a battalion each of British regulars and Burmese native troops.
 The city came under air attack starting on 23 December 1941.
-It was evacuated by the British and occupied by the Japanese 33rd Division on 7 March 1942.

 Following its conquest, Japan imported up to 560,000 tons of rice per year from Rangoon before the submarine blockade cut off shipments.

+Liberation.
 Following the fall of Mandalay on 20 March 1945, Slim found himself in a race to reach Rangoon and end the Burma campaign before the monsoon arrived.
 This required his forces to race past any strong pockets of resistance and rely on resupply by air.
 This was a risky strategy, but it worked.
-Although the monsoon hit when the British troops were still 50 miles north of Rangoon, at Pegu, a British amphibious force landed on 2 May to find the Japanese had evacuated the city.
+Although the monsoon hit when the British troops were still 50 miles north of Rangoon, at Pegu, a British amphibious force landed on 2 May (DRACULA) to find the Japanese had evacuated the city.

 The final advance on Rangoon was preceded by Operation CHARACTER, on 18 April 1945, in which a substantial commando force was inserted behind the Japanese lines to gather intelligence and disrupt the Japanese lines of communication.
 The operation was highly successful, killing an estimated 10,000 Japanese troops at the cost of sixty British commandos.